python-telegram-bot/python-telegram-bot/docs/source/stability_policy.rst

 -  In PTB v20.1 the feature exists
 -  Bot API version 6.6 is released and deprecates the feature
--  In PTB v20.2 adds support for Bot API 6.6 and the feature is marked as deprecated
+-  PTB v20.2 adds support for Bot API 6.6 and the feature is marked as deprecated
 -  In PTB v21.0 the feature is removed or changed